-Powerful cyclone tears into India, Bangladesh, killing five
+Cyclone kills 14 in India, Bangladesh leaving trail of destruction

-KOLKATA/DHAKA (Reuters) - A powerful cyclone killed at least five people as it swept through eastern India and Bangladesh on Wednesday, accompanied by a storm surge that swamped embankments and destroyed hundreds of homes in low-lying coastal areas, officials said.
+KOLKATA/DHAKA (Reuters) - A powerful cyclone pounded eastern India and Bangladesh on Wednesday, killing at least 14 people and destroying thousands of homes, officials said, leaving authorities struggling to mount relief efforts amid a surging coronavirus outbreak.

-Authorities had moved around 3 million people to safety in both countries this week, as Cyclone Amphan brewed in the Bay of Bengal to become one of the strongest storms to hit the region in years.
-The operation was complicated by efforts to avoid a surge in coronavirus cases.

-With gusting winds of up to 185 km per hour (115 mph)triggering a storm surge of around five metres, the cyclone moved inland through India’s populous West Bengal state before hitting Bangladesh, weather officials said.
+The populous Indian state of West Bengal took the brunt of Cyclone Amphan, which barrelled out of the Bay of Bengal with gusting winds of up to 185 km per hour (115 mph) and a storm surge of around five metres.

-At least three people, including a 13-year-old girl, had died in West Bengal, authorities said.
-Two more killed by falling trees in neighbouring Bangladesh.

-Strong winds upturned cars in West Bengal’s capital Kolkata and felled trees and electricity poles, television pictures showed.
-Officials said it was too early to estimate a toll on life or damage to property.
+West Bengal Chief Minister Mamata Banerjee said at least 10 people had died in the state, and two districts been completely battered by one of the strongest storms to hit the region in several years.

+“Area after area has been devastated.
+Communications are disrupted,” Banerjee said, adding that although 500,000 people had been evacuated, state authorities had not entirely anticipated the ferocity of the storm.

 Cyclones frequently batter parts of eastern India and Bangladesh between April and December, often forcing the evacuations of tens of thousands and causing widespread damage.